jijiz/foobartory/README.md

 -Sell _foobar_, takes 10 seconds.
 They can sell between 1 to 5 _foobar_ at a time and get 1 _money_ by sold _foobar_. \
 -Buy _Robot_, takes no time.
 Requires 3 _money_ and 6 _foo_.

+Each time a robot choose a different activy from the previous, it takes 5 seconds. \
 The factory starts with 2 robots. \
 The goal of the factory is to produce 30 _foobar_ then factory is stopped.

 # Design Principles
 To optimize the factory, a robot wich is waiting to process his task must not block others robots to process their task.
-Asyncio is suited to run concurrent code.
+Asyncio is suited to run concurrent code. \
 Robots choose they task randomly depending ressources available.

 # Code quality